fsxmanu/dynamics-for-dev/README.md

 `CrmUrl`: your environments url.
 Don't use the "/" at the end. <br/>
 `ApiVersion`: The api version in your dynamics.
 This is 9.1 by default. <br/>

+**Solutions**

+This is an array of the uniquenames for your solutions. <br/>
+You will be prompted to choose one of the solution to export.
+Exporting multiple solutions is not supported at the moment. <br/>
+If you do not include this option in your json the extension will get every unmanaged solution in your system for you to select.<br/>

 *Sample*

 ```